Summit Materials - Consensus Indicates Potential 19.2% Upside

-Summit Materials found using ticker (SUM) have now 18 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
+Summit Materials with ticker code (SUM) have now 18 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
 The range between the high target price and low target price is between 25 and 15.5 with a mean TP of 21.5.
-With the stocks previous close at 18.04 this would indicate that there is a potential upside of 19.2%.
-The day 50 moving average is 18.01 and the 200 moving average now moves to 16.32.
-The market capitalisation for the company is $2,021m.
-Visit the company website at: http://summit-materials.com
+Now with the previous closing price of 18.04 this indicates there is a potential upside of 19.2%.
+The 50 day moving average now sits at 18.01 and the 200 moving average now moves to 16.32.
+The company has a market capitalisation of $2,021m.
+Find out more information at: http://summit-materials.com

 Summit Materials, through its subsidiaries, produces and sells construction materials and related downstream products for the public infrastructure, residential and nonresidential, and other markets.
 It operates through three segments: West, East, and Cement.
 The company’s products include aggregates, cement, ready-mix concrete, asphalt paving mixes, and concrete products, as well as plastics components.
 It also provides paving and related services primarily comprising asphalt paving services to the private and public infrastructure sectors.
 In addition, the company operates municipal waste, construction, and demolition debris landfills; and liquid asphalt terminal.
 It has operations in the United States; and British Columbia, Canada.
 The company was founded in 2009 and is headquartered in Denver, Colorado.